Can you see Uranus through a telescope ?

 So If Herschel was able to detect Uranus through a homemade telescope built a few hundred years ago, can we do the same?

-Can You see Uranus From Earth with a Telescope?
+Can You See Uranus Through a Telescope?

 The answer is definitely yes but depending on your optical instrument, don’t expect to see a giant blue disk with a distinct atmosphere inside the lense of your eyepiece.
 Only Hubble can produce that kind of images unfortunately!